yourpurebredpuppy logo

 An invisible/electronic fence is a wire cable that you run underground, all around the perimeter of your property.
 The wire has a digital radio frequency running through it.
 If your dog, wearing a special collar, approaches the wire, his collar picks up the radio frequency and emits a warning sound.
 If the dog keeps going, he receives an electrical shock.

-I don't recommend these "fences" at all.
+I don't recommend these "fences".
 In my experience, they are neither safe nor secure.

 Risks of an invisible/electronic fence